Home » Cakes & Pies » Million Dollar Pound Cake

 Instructions

-• Preheat the oven to 300°F. Butter and flour an angel food/tube pan with a removable bottom.
+• Preheat the oven to 300°F. Butter and flour an angel food pan (tube pan) with a removable bottom OR spray with baking spray.
 Set aside.

-• In the bowl of a stand mixer using the whisk attachment whisk together the butter, vanilla and almond extracts.
-Whip for 5 minutes on medium-high.
+• In the bowl of a stand mixer using the whisk attachment, whip together the butter, vanilla and almond extracts.
+Whip for 5 minutes on medium-high speed.

 • Switch to the paddle attachment.
 Add the sugar gradually beating on medium until light yellow in color.
 (Around 5 minutes)